mmann1123/YM_Conference_Thailand/QGIS_python.md

 ---

-## Tutorial: Working with Crop Types in QGIS Python
+## Tutorial 1: Working with Crop Types in QGIS Python

 In this part of our tutorial, we'll learn how to read a GeoJSON file that contains various crop types, subset the data for rice crops, and then write the results to a new file.
 We will also explore a variant where you'll learn to write the results to a Shapefile instead by reading the QGIS API documentation.